greenify/greenify.github.io/README.md

 The `README` is optional but highly recommended to complement the short description with more detailed explanation about your prescription, especially the behaviors it blocks and the impacts on the user experiences.

 To distrubte your prescriptions, you need to use the `https://greenify.github.io/<user>/<repo>` URL instead of the GitHub repository URL, for Greenify app to recognize and import your prescription.
-For example, https://github.com/oasisfeng/rxs-push-services should be distributed as https://greenify.github.io/oasisfeng/rxs-push-services.
+For example, a prescription hosted at <https://github.com/oasisfeng/rxs-push-services> should be distributed as **<https://greenify.github.io/oasisfeng/rxs-push-services>**.
 When the latter link is clicked in web browser on the Android device with Greenify installed, Greenify will be launched to import this prescription.

 # Play with the community